philc/book-notes/business/zero to one - peter thiel.md

     * Examples: Google search, PayPal, Apple iPod.
     * Ways to get 10x: solve a problem for the first time; scale the solution 10x; be an integrated solution.
-    * (Believes integrated solutions are an under-tapped way to achieve this).
+    * (He believes integrated solutions are an under-tapped way to achieve this).
   * Network effects
     * Developer ecosystem
     * You can achieve this by bootstrapping a two-sided network or marketplace by starting with a